-- Decorative string
+- Decorative twine or string

 Cut Your Fringe

-Start out by folding your tissue paper in half and then fold each side of the tissue paper in half again.
+- Then fold each side of the tissue paper in half again.
 You’ll end up with two pieces that each have a fold.

-Take your scissors and cut a fringe down the entire length of the tissue paper.
+- Take your scissors and cut a fringe down the entire length of the tissue paper.
 Leave an inch of tissue paper untouched across the entire top of the tissue paper (this will be the folded side).

 Roll the Tassel

 - Once you’ve rolled the entire length of the tissue paper, fold the tube in half and twist at the top to form a loop.

 String It All Together